devartgr/joomla-devart-polls/README.md

 ---

+## Joomla Article-Backed Answers

+Each poll or survey answer can use either manually entered content or an existing Joomla article.

+Article-backed answers support:

+- Fast bounded article selection without a full result count
+- Persistent selected article title and ID
+- Automatic editable title and intro-text prefilling
+- A 300-character plain-text introduction limit
+- Article intro image with full article image fallback
+- Compact administrator image previews
+- Same-window or new-window article title links
+- Joomla publication, access, and language checks on the frontend

+Only the answer title is linked to the Joomla article.
+The answer image and intro text remain unlinked, and voting remains attached to the existing poll option ID.

+The bounded picker list has been tested on a Joomla site with approximately 230,000 articles.
+Category filtering and further large-dataset title-search optimization are planned for a future release.

+---

 ## Frontend Module

 Publish the DevArt Poll module on any site position and select a published poll or survey.